SmallProgrammer89/apple_shop/README.md

 # apple shop

-A complete store project in which block architecture is used and a very beautiful and standard design is used in it.
+A complete store project in which bloc architecture is used and a very beautiful and standard design is used in it.